loicguichaoua/loicguichaoua.github.io/_posts/2019-04-11-how-to-get-a-simple-blog-up-and-running.md

 In my case it is a great way to motivate myself to finish my side-projects by "officially" bringing them to a close with a dedicated blog post.

-Think of it as the launching ceremony of a ship or the successful launch of a rocket: your audience is (hopefully) interested in your achievement and wants to understand how you got there.
-Readers will eventually learn a few things and click away inspired and excited to experiment new things of their own.
+Think of it as the launching ceremony of a ship: you've worked hard to build something cool and want to let your audience know about it.
+People attending the ceremony will eventually learn a few things and walk away inspired and excited to build their own _USS Intrepid_ aircraft carrier on which to hold Electro music parties and dance in circles.
+Who knows.

 <br><br>
 <center>